Chandrayangutta Assembly constituency

 Chandrayanagutta Assembly Constituency is constituency of Telangana Legislative Assembly, India.
-It is one of 15 constituencies in the capital city of Hyderabad.
+It is one of the 26 constituencies of CURE limits, a strategic zone created by Government of Telangana.
 It is part of Hyderabad Lok Sabha constituency.
 Akbaruddin Owaisi, floor leader of AIMIM in Telangana Legislative Assembly represents the constituency.

 Extent of the constituency

 The Assembly Constituency presently comprises the following neighbourhoods: